spsanderson/healthyverse/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is an update to include healthyR.ai to the healthyverse.